elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Scan the variable's name given the rider.`
 ` `
-`139.
-And these three little guys are used to spot "negative words" in decider headers:`
+139. And these three little guys are used to spot "negative words" in decider headers:

 `To decide if any of some monikettes are negative words:`